harshajagadeesh01/HarshasBookStore/HarshasBookStore/README.txt

 10:50 Corrected the default reference to ErrorViewModel in Error.cshtml, fixed all errors and ran the application

 11:20 Fixed all the errors, build was succesful and the output is working fine...

+12:20 Added Customers area to Areas, moved HomeController.cs to Area>Customer>Controller folder and moved Views>Home folder

+12:30 Copied ViewImport and ViewStart to Customer Area and ran the application and the output is working fine